ayushsharma82/ESPConnect/README.md

 <br>

 <p align="center">
   <b>ESPConnect</b> is a simplistic and easy approch to having a WiFiManager on your ESP MCUs.
-It is a lightweight library and hosts a easy-to-use captive portal which does it's job without any hassle.
+It is a lightweight library which let's you configure WiFi networks on your WiFi MCU without any fuss.
 ESPConnect works with both <b>ESP8266</b> & <b>ESP32</b>.
 </p>

 <br>